for putting and the swing

 …a particular way to putt, with two rather unusual aspects (it works for the author and maybe for you):

-For address, bend over as far as possible without causing long term back pain.
+For address, bend over as far as possible, up to about 90 degrees, without causing long term back pain.

 Keep the wrists fixed in relation to the arms.

 Keep the elbow angles fixed.

 Position the ball under the leading eye.

 Let the putter-arm system hang by gravity in such a way that the club head is on a vertical plane through the eyes, mainly by adjusting the distance of the hands from the hips.
 If the arms-club system are hanging by gravity, then this system can be more easily swung in a vertical plane, which it should be.
 Stop at various positions along the stroke and let gravity stabilize the position of the system after you give it a nudge in or out; this indicates arc points of the stroke.

 Keep the shoulders pulled lightly down to the torso to stabilize shoulder height on the torso; this will keep the club face more square, but it will not impede the gravity hang of the arms which can still hang freely.